revaturelabs/interviewquestions/Python/Python-Datatypes/Boolean.md

 <details><summary> <b>Explanation</b> </summary>

-> The line of codes shown above can be simplified that 'hello' should be printed if the argument is passed to the boolean function that amounts to zero.
-Else 'morning' will be printed.
+> In the above code, as nothing is passed to boolean function therefore it is printing "hello".
+If anything is passed to the boolean function it will print "morning".

   </details>
   </details>